 5. What advice are you giving your teams offshore at the moment?

 Our first priority is the safety and wellbeing of our people and we are following government guidelines in all our markets, as well as our own measures.
 We are a global business and we’re providing regular updates and advice to our team offshore.
 A number of our people are working from home, some because of office closures and others by choice, and we’re making increasing use of technology.
 We’re also working closely with growers and the wider industry on implementing enhanced hygiene standards.

-Under the current New Zealand COVID-19 Alert Levels, food producers, growers and packhouses can continue to operate and are following enhanced hygiene practices.
-We remain committed to safely delivering this season’s kiwifruit to our global markets.
-All growers must follow the Government’s strict protocols and ensure any contractors, including harvest workers, are also meeting the current requirements.
-We expect growers to closely monitor any activity on their orchards (while maintaining appropriate distance).
+Under New Zealand’s COVID-19 Alert Level 4, food producers, growers and packhouses can continue to operate under strict Government rules and are following enhanced hygiene practices.
+We remain committed to safely delivering the season as close to plan as possible to minimise any impact on grower returns, jobs and communities.
+All growers must follow these strict protocols and ensure any contractors and workers are also meeting the current requirements.
+We expect growers to closely monitor any activity on their orchards while maintaining appropriate distance.

 Yes.
 While we take food safety incredibly seriously and have robust food safety procedures in place, the industry is enforcing enhanced hygiene requirements from orchards right through the supply chain based on advice from the Ministry of Health.
 We’re operating under strict Government guidelines.
-All growers must follow these strict protocols and make sure any contractors including harvest workers are also meeting the current requirements.
-We expect growers to closely monitor any activity on their orchards (while maintaining appropriate distance).
+All growers must follow these strict protocols and make sure any contractors are also meeting the current requirements.
+We expect growers to closely monitor any activity on their orchards while maintaining appropriate distance.